slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_25-26_GASO_vs_GT.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Georgia Tech should win 4 or more singles matches _100%_ of the time.
+- Georgia Tech should win 4 or more singles matches _99%_ of the time.
 - Ga.
-Southern should win 4 or more singles matches _0%_ of the time.
+Southern should win 4 or more singles matches _NaN%_ of the time.
-- The winner of the doubles point will decide the match the other _0%_ of the time.
+- The winner of the doubles point will decide the match the other _NaN%_ of the time.
-- If Georgia Tech wins the doubles point, their chances of winning the dual improve to _100%_.
+- If Georgia Tech wins the doubles point, their chances of winning the dual improve to _NaN%_.
 - If Ga.
-Southern wins the doubles point, their chances of winning the dual improve to _0%_.
+Southern wins the doubles point, their chances of winning the dual improve to _NaN%_.

 ------